plow-technologies/onping-templates/arduino_mqtt_project/README.md

 These next steps require an mqtt client like mosquitto-client [LINKS/ GUIDES TO INSTALL].

 To test that your Pulse is working properly, we will blink the Ethernet LED with an mqtt Json message.
-This is the same format you will use to write values to any of your digital output pins on the Pulse.
+We will use the same format to write values to any of the digital output pins on the Pulse.

 **Linux**

 Open a new terminal and run the command
 `mosquitto_pub -h you.rIP.add.res -p port -t pins/set -m {A0: 0}`

-replace `you.rIP.add.res` and `port` with the mqtt broker's IP address and port.
+replace `you.rIP.add.res` and `port` with the mqtt broker's IP address and port number.

 note: If you want your write commands to show up in OnPing, you'll need to change `-m {A0:0}` to `-m {\"A0\":0}` since OnPing does not have a permissive Json interpreter.